rtmigo/linecompress_kt/README.md

 # Limitations

-The default maximum file size is 1 million bytes (decimal megabyte).

-This is the size of text data *before* compression.

-The directory will hold up to a billion of these files.
+By default, a directory contains up to a billion files, each 1 megabyte in size.
 Thus, the maximum total storage size is **one decimal petabyte**.
-Again, this is about **uncompressed data**.
-The disk size will be smaller.
+This is about **uncompressed data**.
+The space used on disk will be smaller.

 By changing the value of the `subdirs` argument, we change the maximum number of files: an increase in `subdirs` by one means an increase in the number of files by a thousand times.